 Upgrading the electricity network to power our state now and for the next generation

-What is a renewable energy zone?
+What is a renewable energy zone (REZ)?

 Stories from the energy transition

-Our move to renewables is bringing more affordable energy, new jobs and apprenticeships, and new economic opportunities to communities across the state.
+Our move to renewables is bringing more affordable energy, new jobs and apprenticeships, and economic opportunities to communities across the state.

 Discover the important work underway and hear from those helping to deliver affordable, clean and reliable energy for everyone.